 - Impact on associated activities and the broader supply chain such as measures affecting suppliers, essential services (water, hospitals), transport of goods (ports, border closures) and support for employees.

 While mining in Australia has had to make a number of adaptions, the mining industry in Australia is operating at usual levels.
-This is the result of careful and ongoing engagement with government and recognition by Federal and State governments of the mining industry as an essential service.
+This is the result of careful and ongoing engagement with government and recognition by federal and state governments of the mining industry as an essential service.
 Mining companies and unions have been in close collaboration during this time and significant steps have been taken to make personnel and communities safe such that there have been no outbreaks at mine sites.
 Emergency measures are now being progressively relaxed across Australia.

 Government responses in these jurisdictions reflect the heavy reliance of these economies on mining.
 While each of the four jurisdictions we have examined implemented national lockdowns, in some form or another, mining has been permitted to continue, and mining has been amongst the first of industries where lockdown carve-outs and exemptions have been implemented.

-South Africa, having implemented one of the most restrictive lockdown regimes in the world, initially allowed mining of coal (to fuel its coal fired power stations), and minimal mining activities in relation to gold and platinum-group metals, to the extent needed for medical equipment or otherwise to avoid turning off smelters.
+South Africa, having implemented one of the most restrictive lockdown regimes in the world, initially allowed mining of coal (to fuel its coal fired power stations), and limited mining activities in relation to gold and platinum-group metals, to the extent needed for medical equipment or otherwise to avoid turning off smelters.
 This has recently been relaxed to allow all mining activities to resume at full capacity and full employment provided that they comply with health and safety measures.
 Maintaining those measures, which include reducing the density of workplaces, in the deep level underground mines of Southern Africa is going to present a distinct challenge.
 These mines are typically labour intensive operations with significantly lower levels of automation when compared with mines in many developed economies.

-By contrast Botswana, Zimbabwe and Namibia are now all permitting full scale operations, but subject to strict health and safety precautions.
+Similarly, Botswana, Zimbabwe and Namibia are now all permitting mining operations, but subject to strict health and safety precautions.

 The industry has been focussed on its people, the communities it operates in and the broader impact of its actions in response to the crisis.
 ESG concerns were already acutely in focus prior to the pandemic and have been key factors in assessing how to respond and recover.
 With the implementation of emergency measures and the resultant lock downs and reductions in some operations, the emphasis has necessarily shifted more towards the “S” in ESG (the “social” part), including a closer consideration of business and human rights.